telerik/justmock-docs/integration/continuous-integration/jenkins-ci.md

 In this article we will show you how to integrate __Telerik JustMock__ with __Jenkins-CI__.

-## Integrating JustMock within Jenkins CI using MS Build Tasks

-The first possible way to integrate TelerikJustMock with the __Jenkins CI__ process is by using JustMock [MSBuild Tasks]({%slug justmock/integration/msbuild-tasks%}).
-This could be appropriate if you have predefined XML for your build process to follow.

 ## Integrating JustMock within Jenkins CI using Windows Batch Command

 Another approach for integrating TelerikJustMock with __Jenkins__ is provided by the __Execute Windows batch command__ build step in the __Jenkins__ job configuration.
 To see how to execute __JustMock__ test DLLs via the __Command Prompt__, refer to [Windows Batch Command]({%slug justmock/integration/windows-batch-command%}).